-Scientific Name: Piranga rubra
+- Scientific Name: Piranga rubra

 - Size: 8 inches

 Juveniles look similar to adult females, but as males mature, they develop splotchy or mottled yellow and red plumage.
 Because those color splotches can be very bold, it is easy to confuse these young birds for mature birds with unknown markings.

 Summer tanagers have a sweet warbling whistle that lasts 15-30 syllables and is often repeated.
 A buzz or rasp may be heard at the end of the song.
 The typical call is a rapid "pic-pic-pic-a-tik" with slight changes in pitch.

 These are monogamous birds.
-The female builds a shallow, cup-shaped nest using bits of bark, grasses and leaves, lining the cup with softer materials.
+The female builds a shallow, cup-shaped nest using bits of bark, grasses, and leaves, lining the cup with softer materials.
 The nest is positioned 10-35 feet above the ground, typically balanced on a tree limb far out from the tree's trunk.

 The oval-shaped eggs are faint blue or greenish and have brown markings that may form a wreath or cap on the eggshell.
 There are three to five eggs in a typical brood.
-The female parent incubates the eggs for 11-12 days, and both parents will feed the altricial young for 13-14 days until they are mature enough to leave the nest.
-A mated pair may raise 1-2 broods each year, with a second brood more common in southern nesting populations where the nesting season is naturally longer.
+The female parent incubates the eggs for 11-12 days, and both parents feed the young chicks for 13-14 days until they are mature enough to leave the nest.
+A mated pair may raise one to two broods each year, with a second brood more common in southern populations where the nesting season is naturally longer.

 On rare occasions, summer tanager nests may host brown-headed cowbird eggs, though they are able to recognize cowbirds and will chase them out of their nesting territory.